 Delighted to be a member of ArtCan.
 ArtCan is an artist-led, non-profit arts organisation with members across Britain and internationally.
 More about this wonderful organisation https://www.artcan.org.uk/

-Cues for Birdsong selected for inclusion in Axisweb Art Highlight more
+Delighted Cues for Birdsong has been selected as an Axisweb Art Highlight

 Delighted to be taking part in the TERRA exhibition “...
-These 48 ‘Earth Ambassadors’ with their poetic yet poignant creative approaches to the theme TERRA, aim to engage the public with environmental issues through the arts and to inspire and empower more artists and audiences to engage and respond to the climate crisis.....” more information here
+These 48 ‘Earth Ambassadors’ with their poetic yet poignant creative approaches to the theme TERRA, aim to engage the public with environmental issues through the arts and to inspire and empower more artists and audiences to engage and respond to the climate crisis.....” more information about the exhibition.

-Artwork details Cues for Birdsong here and Silent Echoes (Birdsong) here
+Artworks included in the show: details Cues for Birdsong and Silent Echoes (Birdsong)

 WELLS ART CONTEMPORARY | Exhibition runs 30 July to 28 August 2022